FAQ

 YouTube / Google login

-NewPipe's goal is to as effectively as possible protect its user's privacy.
-This means, the app only sends information to external servers which is needed to view search results or watch videos.
+NewPipe's goal is to as effectively as possible protect its users' privacy.
+This means, the app only sends information to external servers which is needed to access content like videos or search results.

-Having said this, the developers of NewPipe hope it is understandable that they will not implement any form of authentication which might allow tracking a user.
+Having said this, the developers of NewPipe hope it is understandable that they will not implement any form of authentication which might allow tracking users.

 Background player notification doesn't appear on MIUI!